Weak passwords are easy to guess. Use our tips to make a more complex password:

 There are no exceptions to this rule.
 Even if you get an email that appears to come from us, it’s a scam if it asks for your account information.

 If you get a private message on our forums asking for your account information, it’s not us.
-Scammers may use names that sound legitimate, like “EA Admin” or “FIFA Developer.”
+Scammers may use names that sound legitimate, like “EA Admin” or “EA Developer.”

 We will never ask you for your account details.
 If you get a message like this, report it to a forum moderator.

-If you get a private message through your console’s online messaging system claiming it’s us, asking for your account information, it’s fake.
+If you get a private message through your console’s online messaging system claiming it’s us, it’s fake.
 We will never contact you through your console’s messaging system for any reason, so do not give out your details.
 Report the details of this message via Xbox Live and PlayStation™Network.

 Here are some extra tips for your overall online safety: